 7. What are some other events that can affect payments to auxiliary beneficiaries, such as spouses, divorced spouses, and widow(er)s?

-A spouse or divorced spouse must immediately notify the RRB if the railroad employee upon whose service the annuity is based dies.
+A spouse or divorced spouse must immediately notify an RRB field office if the railroad employee upon whose service the annuity is based dies.
 A spouse must notify the RRB if her or his marriage to the railroad employee ends in divorce or annulment and a widow(er) or divorced spouse must notify the RRB if she or he remarries.

 Also, benefits paid to spouses, widow(er)s, and surviving divorced spouses that are based on the beneficiary caring for the employee's unmarried child are normally terminated by the RRB when the child attains age 18 (age 16 for a surviving divorced spouse) or if a disabled child over age 18 (age 16 for a surviving divorced spouse) recovers from the disability.
 Therefore, the RRB must be notified if the child leaves the beneficiary's care or marries.

 Benefits are also payable to an unmarried child age 18 in full-time attendance at an elementary or secondary school or in approved home schooling until the student attains age 19 or the end of the school term in progress when the student attains age 19.
 (In most cases where a student attains age 19 during the school term, benefits are limited to the two months following the month age 19 is attained.)
 These benefits will be terminated earlier if the student marries, graduates, or ceases full-time attendance.
 Therefore, the RRB must be notified promptly to prevent an overpayment.